naiquevin/dupenukem/README.md

 already applied changes will be skipped.
 More accurately, the `apply` command tries to get the files into the intended state indicated by the action marker.
 If a file is already in that state, it will no-op and move on.
-This way, the user can incrementally fix and verify one group of duplicates or even one file at a time.
+This way, the user may incrementally fix and verify one group of duplicates or even one file at a time.

 Example
 -------

 It's easier to explain the usage in detail with the help of an example.
-For that let's first create some fake data i.e. a directory with a few duplicate files.
+For that let's first create a dummy directory with a few duplicate files.

 ``` shell
     mkdir ~/dpnktest